AlextheYounga/vix-vol-calculator/README.md

 # Calculate the *current, up to date* VIX vol index on a ticker of your choosing.

+## There's currently a time-based bug that I didn't anticipate when building this.
+Should have this bug fixed soon.

 ### Author's notes
 I followed the VIX whitepaper to the letter and attempted to explain the process throughout the code.
 The VIX whitepaper is not necessarily the easiest thing to follow, but I'm about 98% certain the math is correct.